AshleyScirra/scirra-offline-sw/README.md

 # scirra-offline-sw

-This is a Service Worker script for offline support used for Construct 2 games, although it should work well for any web content with a static list of files that need to work offline-first.
-It aims to be a basic replacement for AppCache, but with a simpler JSON-based file list format.
+This is a Service Worker script for offline support used for Construct 2 and Construct 3.
+It supports up-front and lazy caching of static resources for offline use.
+It aims to work like a better AppCache with a simpler JSON-based file list format.

-I found this [pretty difficult to implement](https://www.scirra.com/blog/ashley/27/service-workers-are-a-pain-in-the-ass) so hopefully it is helpful to others.
-Admittedly a lot of the development time was figuring out how Service Worker and the related APIs really work and how to work with it rather than against it, but I think the SW development experience is still pretty miserable which made it worse (especially considering some super-confusing bugs like Chrome's downright misleading console logging).
-Also some people advocate things like pasting data in to your SW script which violates the principle of separation of code and data and can cause a bunch of other problems (e.g. the special rules around SW script updates now apply to your data as well, even if you don't want that).
-It's easy to end up down a dead-end and have to rewrite code with a new approach.
-I did that several times over!
-This version appears to work well now though.

 Many thanks to Jake Archibald for putting up with endless questions and writing some code that influenced the design of this version.
 I doubt I could have done it without him!